 What services are likely to stop during a government shutdown?

-Do we know what services will stop?
+Do we know which services will stop?

 “But one thing is for sure, a lot of people will go home and won’t be doing their jobs and that slows down the process of just about everything,” she added.